 Walk into the Providers’ Resource Clearinghouse warehouse located in north Aurora you won’t see children reading or doing art work.
 You won’t see families recovering from disasters or homeless people in safe furnished housing.
 You won’t see adults taking classes to better their lives or teenagers involved in after-school programs that teach them the skills they need to avoid trouble.

-What you will see at Providers’ Resource Clearinghouse (PRC) are all the household goods, school and office supplies that helps make these things happen throughout metropolitan Denver, for tens of thousands of people every day.
+What you will see at Providers’ Resource Clearinghouse (PRC) is exquisite Home and Office furniture that helps make our community and community agencies viable at the fraction of the cost throughout metropolitan Denver, for tens of thousands of people every day.